After forcing company to stop a project, communities in Kenya negotiate path forward

 In April 2021, my attention was drawn to an article highlighting the resumption of operations by the Akiira Geothermal Company Limited in Rapland and Kedong areas in Naivasha, Kenya.
 This public acknowledgement was of interest to me because in 2018, the Akiira Geothermal Company Limited was not willing to dialogue with the Masaai communities over the violations of human rights.
-These communities are now in position to determine the use of their indigenous lands and in turn, the fate of the same project.
+After several trainings in 2017–19 hosted by IAP and local partners, these communities were now in position to determine the use of their indigenous lands and in turn, the fate of the same project.
 In the article, it was stated that:“Akiira Geothermal Company has the green light from local people to continue geothermal drilling in western Kenya.
 The ad hoc geothermal energy company in western Kenya has reached an agreement with local residents after months of blockades.
 Local communities, particularly those in Kedong and Lapland in Naivasha, were concerned about the environmental impacts of geothermal installations.
 The independent power producer (IPP) also plans to invest in social issues through the construction of water points and support for the education of young people in the surrounding communities.”

 This was corroborated in April 2021 through a stakeholders’ engagement organized by International Accountability Project (IAP) and Jaama Resource Initiatives where Akiira Geothermal Company reiterated its commitment to address the concerns from the community as it resumes its operations in their area.
 Looking back at the support provided by IAP and its partners in Kenya, it’s evident that communities are now more able to organize and their resolve emboldened to stop the violation of their rights.

-In April 2018, Narasha Community Development Group with support from IAP conducted a community-led research in the project area to gauge the community’s level of knowledge and engagement in the project.
-This was followed by engagements between the affected community and civil society actors including Jaama Resource Initiative and Kenya Human Rights Commission where the affected communities demanded that Akiira Geothermal Limited provide for the communitiesʼ full and unconditional participation in decision making during project implementation; hold benefit sharing discussions with the community based on Kenyan laws; ensure access to project information through public education about the project engagements in accessible languages and displayed on public notice boards; and include a County Official as an Ex-Officio on the Project Committees tasked with monitoring and providing feedback to government to compel the company to act upon human rights abuses.
+In April 2018, Narasha Community Development Group with support from IAP conducted a community-led research process in the project area to gauge the community’s level of engagement in the project, set priorities for their communities and outline their demands to the company and investors.
+This report was followed by engagements between the affected community and civil society actors including Jaama Resource Initiative and Kenya Human Rights Commission where the affected communities demanded that Akiira Geothermal Limited provide for the communitiesʼ full and unconditional participation in decision making during project implementation; hold benefit sharing discussions with the community based on Kenyan laws; ensure access to project information through public education about the project engagements in accessible languages and displayed on public notice boards; and include a County Official as an Ex-Officio on the Project Committees tasked with monitoring and providing feedback to government to compel the company to act upon human rights abuses.
 The Kambi Turkana community in Loropil village demanded that the company recognize them as part of the project affected communities and eligible for compensation and representation on the project committees.
 The affected communities emphasized that if these conditions were met by the company, they were open to supporting its operations.

-These findings were shared with Akiira Geothermal Limited and the European Investment Bank and consequently, the European Investment Bank withdrew from the project.
-This was a huge stride in the communities’ advocacy efforts as described by Jackson Shaa of Narasha Community Development Group;
+These findings were shared with Akiira Geothermal Limited, the European Investment Bank and the US Government.
+Consequently, the European Investment Bank withdrew their intended financing in October 2019, thereby halting the project indefinitely.
+This was a huge stride in the communities’ advocacy efforts as described by Jackson Shaa of Narasha Community Development Group:

 “The pull out of the European Investment Bank from funding the Akiira 1 Geothermal Project is a great hope to so many families.
 It brings great joy to go through a process of advocating for the rights of people and to receive a positive response that seeks to protect the rights of affected persons.”